Yountville, California: 2020

-There were 1,252 housing units at an average density of 817.6 per square mile, of the occupied units 688 (65.5%) were owner-occupied and 362 (34.5%) were rented.
-The homeowner vacancy rate was 4.2%; the rental vacancy rate was 5.2%.
-1,266 people (43.2% of the population) lived in owner-occupied housing units and 679 people (23.2%) lived in rental housing units.
+There were 1,348 housing units at an average density of 906.5 /mi2, of which 1,047 (77.7%) were occupied.
+Of these, 63.6% were owner-occupied, and 36.4% were occupied by renters.

+2023 estimates

+In 2023, the US Census Bureau estimated that the median household income was $79,696, and the per capita income was $65,863.
+About 5.5% of families and 11.5% of the population were below the poverty line.

 Economy

 Major employers in Yountville include the Veterans Home of California and The Vintage Estate.
 Domaine Chandon California is located immediately outside city limits.

+Media

+The Yountville Sun was a weekly newspaper with a 1,000 circulation published in the city since 1998.
+It was co-founded by Sharon Stensaas who sold it to Highway 29 Media in 2022.
+The Sun went on hiatus in 2025 due to poor advertisement sales.

 Arts and culture

 Culinary scene

 The French Laundry, founded by Sally Schmitt in 1978 and now owned by chef Thomas Keller, has a three-star Michelin Guide rating, and was twice named the "best restaurant in the world" by "The Worlds 50 Best" restaurant rating organization.
 Yountville is also the home of a Michelin one-star restaurant, Bouchon.
 With more than one Michelin star per 1,000 residents, Yountville claims the most Michelin stars per capita of anywhere in North America.